-Artisans from the Qato Q’ib Cooperative create backstrap woven textiles with a modern Maya feel featured in many of Maya Traditions’ bags.
+Artisans from the Qato Q’ib group create backstrap woven textiles with a modern Maya feel featured in many of Maya Traditions’ bags.
 These artisans also create high-quality brocade pillows and woven scarves.

 The Community of Chirijox

 Chirijox is a small village off the Inter American highway in the highlands of Guatemala.
 Its community members are K'iche Maya and speak their native language of K'iche.
 The women of the community wear their traditional dress, the "huipil," their traditional blouse, distinguished by a white base with colorful embroidered designs.
 These designs are representations of Maya leaders and the sacrifices they are required to make to serve others.

 History of the Qato Q’ib Group

 Catarina Flaviana, Antonia Sohóm, Catarina Tambríz, and Juana Catinac founded the group in 1989.
 This group requires a strong commitment from their members and the production of high-quality textiles.